glyfish/glyfish.github.io/_drafts/bivariate_normal_distribution.md

 P = \begin{pmatrix}
       \sigma_{1}^{2} & \gamma\sigma_{1}\sigma_{2} \\
       \gamma\sigma_{1}\sigma_{2} & \sigma_{2}^{2}
-      \end{pmatrix} \\
+      \end{pmatrix}. \\
 \end{gathered}\ \ \ \ \ (13)
 {% endkatex %}

-Here {% katex %}Y{% endkatex %} is the column vector of Bivariate Normal Random variables,
+{% katex %}Y{% endkatex %} is the column vector of Bivariate Normal Random variables,
 {% katex %}\mu{% endkatex %} the column vector of mean values and {% katex %}P{% endkatex %} is called the [Covariance Matrix](https://en.wikipedia.org/wiki/Covariance_matrix).
-To continue the inverse of the covariance matrix and determinate are required.
-First, the inverse is given by,
+To continue the inverse of the covariance matrix and its determinate are required.
+The inverse is given by,

 {% katex display %}
 P^{-1} = \frac{1}{\sigma_1^2\sigma_2^2\left(1 - \gamma^2 \right)}